DoWithPassion/JavaScript/JavascriptConcept.md

       - The functions will not be executed directly until they have been called or invoked.
       - When the *function is called*, a *new execution context is created* which again consists of memory and code components.
 And it also contains the memory creation phase and the code execution phase.
       - When the return statement is encountered in the function, it takes the value of the variable in the return statement from the local memory of the function execution context and it returns the control back to the place in the main execution context(parent) where the function the is called.
-      - And the **whole execution context of the function is deleted after the control coming to main execution context**.
-It means when we call the same function another time the again the new execution context is created and the same process is repeated.
+      - And the **whole execution context of the function is deleted after the control coming to the main execution context**.
+It means when we call the same function another time again the new execution context is created and the same process is repeated.

 ### Call stack
-  - It is a stack which is populated when a program is executed.
+  - It is a stack that is populated when a program is executed.
   - By using this, javascript is working and managing with all the execution contexts it created.
   - Every time in the bottom of the stack, the global execution context is populated.
   - When a function is invoked a new execution context is put into the stack and control is now to the top of the stack i.e., the function's execution context.
-  - After the function returns the value to global execution context, that function is popped from the call stack and the control goes back to the global execution context (as it is the top element in the stack now).
+  - After the function returns the value to the global execution context, that function is popped from the call stack and the control goes back to the global execution context (as it is the top element in the stack now).
   - After the complete execution of the js program the global execution context is also popped out from the call stack.

   - Therefore, we can see that the **Call Stack** is the one that **Maintains the order of execution of the Execution Contexts**.